-We’re in the middle of a pandemic.
 So we’ve been home the past several months.
 No summer trip to the family reunion.
 No cheerleading finals at Disney World.
-But camping is one of those things we hoped we could safely go and do as a family, even during a pandemic.
+But camping trip is one of those things we hoped we could safely go and do as a family, even during a pandemic.

 In the past, way way before we had kids, my husband and I went camping with Snoop.
 Back then popping up a tent for the three of us wasn’t a big deal.
 This time around I wanted something to ease into with the kids so a cabin with beds was very appealing to me.

 Kampgrounds of America (did you know what’s what KOA stood for?!) is the world’s largest system of public campgrounds with more than 500 locations across the U.S. and Canada.
 Their campgrounds also have different amenities like playgrounds, pools, and Deluxe Cabins.

 We went to the Bastrop/ SE Austin/ Colorado River KOA, which is a campground with plenty of parking for RVs, but there are several cabins available for rent.
 Which is what we opted for.
 Weeks leading up to our trip the kids kept saying how excited they were to “go to Bunk’d” which I guess is some show they like to watch where the kids are camping in cabins.